How to install DBLab using the Postgres.ai Console

 To troubleshot:

-• Use SSH to connect to the DBLab server
+- Use SSH to connect to the DBLab server

-• Check the containers that are running: sudo docker ps
+- Check the containers that are running:

-• Check the DBLab container's logs: sudo docker logs dblab_server
+- Check the DBLab container's logs:

-• If needed, check Postgres logs for the main branch.
-They are located in /var/lib/dblab/dblab_pool/dataset_1/data/log for the first snapshot of the database, in `/var/lib/dblab/dblab_pool/dataset_2/data/log for the second one (if it's already fetched); if you've configured DBLab to have more than 2 snapshots, check out the other directories too (/var/lib/dblab/dblab_pool/dataset_$N/data/log, where $N is the snapshot number, starting with 1)
+for the second one (if it's already fetched); if you've configured DBLab to have more than 2 snapshots, check out the other directories too (/var/lib/dblab/dblab_pool/dataset_$N/data/log

-Getting support
+Getting supportβ

-With DBLab installed from Database Lab Platform, guaranteed vendor support is included – please use one of the available ways to contact.
+With DBLab installed from Database Lab Platform, guaranteed vendor support is included β please use one of the available ways to contact.